GibranAlvarez/git_assignment/README.md

 f.
 What does git diff do?

-         Answer: Show changes between commits
+         Answer: Show changes between commits, files or branches, its used to compare and decide which changes to keep or discard.

 g.
 What is the main branch?

-         Answer: Is the default branch, it  receives all the accepted commits and merges and the one you, it used to be called "master"
+         Answer: It is the default branch, it  receives all the accepted commits made on different branches (through a Pull Request), it used to be called "master".

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?